 Acme, Hill Top, High View and Carleton Spring

 As you can see in the title, this spring has been identified with many different names.
-The spring was first called High Top from owner Isaac Lain but became known as High View.
+It was first called High Top by owner Isaac Lain, but became known as High View.
 Within a few short years was then changed to Acme.
-It was later then sold and became Carleton.
+Lain later sold the property and became known as Carleton Spring.
 By the 1970s the spring had ceased flowing, most likely due to the extension of a street through the hillside.
-The limestone structure that is seen today is due to the restoration effort of the City of Waukesha Landmarks Commission with the cooperation of previous apartment building owner - Bryce Styza.
+The limestone structure that is seen today is due to the restoration effort of the City of Waukesha Landmarks Commission with the cooperation of previous apartment building owner Bryce Styza.

 Backstory and Context

-Eventually the spring fell into the hands of one of its managers, George Carleton.
-He did not develop the spring, but here were published reports in 1914 that he considered doing so.
+Eventually the spring was sold to one of its managers, George Carleton.
+He did not develop the spring, but there were published news reports in 1914 that he considered doing so.